-ExensioTM YieldAwareTM Enterprise Platform.
-Our ExensioTM YieldAwareTM platform links across YMS, FDC, and other factory-wide data types, including in-line and end-of-line metrology, yield, performance and tool level sensor data, and links across factories.
-This enables sensor level root cause diagnosis of yield and performance issues that impact manufacturing, through building process models of these relationships.
-These on-line models then enable proactive optimization decisions for process control, process adjustments, PM scheduling, tool corrective actions, and wafer dispatching.
+ExensioTM Enterprise-wide Platform.
+Our ExensioTM platform addresses the Big Data Manufacturing Challenge of today's advanced process nodes and highly integrated products, by linking across YMS, FDC, and other factory-wide data types.
+These data types include in-line and end-of-line metrology, yield, parametric, performance, manufacturing consumables, tool-level sensor data, as well as custom data types.
+This enables sensor level, root cause diagnosis of yield and performance issues that impact manufacturing, through building process models of these relationships.
+The on-line models then enable predictive and proactive optimization decisions for process control, process adjustments, PM scheduling, tool corrective actions, wafer dispatching, and wafer level and final test.
 The in-line, real-time decision-making based on the models is designed to reduce product variability and cost simultaneously.
-Our Exensio YieldAware platform also enables more rapid diagnosis and understanding of yield loss and performance-limiting mechanisms identified at both in-line and end-of-line wafer processing, through application of the developed models.
+Our Exensio platform also enables more rapid diagnosis and understanding of yield loss and performance-limiting mechanisms identified at both in-line and end-of -line wafer processing, through application of the developed models.
+The platform currently consists of three main modules in the field today:

-- dataPOWER® YMS Software.
-Our dataPOWER® YMS software can be leveraged into the Exensio[TM] YieldAware[TM] platform or used standalone to collect yield data, load and store it in an analysis-ready database, which enables product engineers to identify and analyze production yield, performance, reliability and other issues.
-Our YMS software is designed to handle very large data sets, to efficiently improve productivity, yield and time-to-market at our customers' sites. dataPOWER® VSF[TM] software contains powerful visualization and reporting tools, which provide flexibility to address our customers' requirements.
-The dataPOWER® VSF[TM] Advanced Module includes extra proprietary yield analysis software tools that aid in the diagnosis of more complex yield issues.
-This includes defect analysis (dP-Defecttm) tools, memory analysis (dP-bitMAPtm), spatial signature analysis (dP-SSAtm) and data-mining (dP-Miningtm) tools.
-Finally, dataPOWER® VSF[TM] Automation and Reporting module enables web-based visualization of analysis templates, as well as an engine to drive the automation of actions and reports. - Maestria® FDC Software.
-Our Maestria® software can be leveraged into the Exensio[TM] YieldAware[TM] platform or used standalone to provide FDC capabilities for monitoring and alarming of manufacturing tool sets.
+- Exensio-Yield, which is formally known as the dataPOWER® YMS Software product.
+The Exensio-Yield Module can be leveraged into the larger ExensioTM Platform or used standalone to collect yield data, load and store it in an analysis-ready database, which enables product engineers to identify and analyze production yield, performance, reliability and other issues.
+Our Exensio-Yield module is designed to handle very large data sets, to efficiently improve productivity, yield and time-to-market at our customers' sites.
+The Exensio-Yield software contains powerful, interactive visualization and analysis template capabilities, which provide flexibility to address our customers' requirements.
+The Exensio-Yield Advanced components includes extra proprietary yield analysis software tools that aid in the diagnosis of more complex yield issues.
+This includes defect analysis tools, spatial signature analysis, and data-mining capabilities. - Exensio-Control, which is formally known as the Maestria® FDC Software product.
+Our Exensio-Control software can also be leveraged into the ExensioTM Platform or used standalone to provide FDC capabilities for monitoring, alarming, and control of manufacturing tool sets.
 These capabilities include analyzing tool sensor trace data and summary indicators to rapidly identify sources of process variations and manufacturing excursions.
 This is achieved by monitoring these equipment parameters through proprietary data collection and analysis features.
+When included with the above Exensio-Yield module, data mining and correlation capabilities enable identification of tool level sources of yield loss and process variation, that are impacting end of line product yield, performance, and reliability. - Finally, the Exensio Reporting and Automation module enables real-time execution of interactive reports, analyses, and dashboards.
+These reports can be delivered, and interacted-with, via the full Exensio client, through a standard web-browser utilizing an analysis plug-in, as well as on mobile devices with a dedicated mobile application.
+An integrated automation engine drives factory-wide actions, based on analyses and report results.

-With the exception of dataPOWER® and Maestria®, the primary distribution method for our software and technologies is through our manufacturing process and volume manufacturing solutions although, we have in the past and may in the future separately license these and other technologies.
-Though dataPOWER® and Maestria® are primarily licensed separately, they may also be distributed within these solutions.
+With the exception of the Exensio-Yield, Exensio-Control, and the Reporting and Automation module, the primary distribution method for our software and technologies is through our manufacturing process and volume manufacturing solutions although, we have in the past and may in the future, separately license these and other technologies.
+Though these modules are primarily licensed separately, they may also be distributed within these solutions.